Thomas-George-T/Kafka-Tweet-Stream/README.md

 <br>

 ## Overview
-This project aims at streaming real time Tweets of current affairs using a high throughput Kafka Producer into Elasticsearch using a Idempotent Kafka consumer.
-In this example, `coronavirus`, `covid-19`, `pandemic` are being used.
-Use this to aggregate data into elasticsearch and use it for further analytics.
+Stream real time Tweets of current affairs like covid-19 using Kafka 2.0.0 high throughput producer & consumer into Elasticsearch using safe, idempotent and compression configurations.
+In this example, keywords like `coronavirus`, `covid-19`, `pandemic` are being used, Change them according to your requirements.
+Elasticsearch stores the tweets as JSON.
+Aggregate this data and use the data collected for further analytics.

 ## Breakdown
 To ensure a high throughput, idempotence, safe and compression configurations are enabled with respect to **Kafka 2.0.0 version**.